Nampalys Mendy: Monaco

 On 27 April 2010, Mendy signed his first professional contract, agreeing to a three-year deal with Monaco until June 2013.
 In July 2010, he was called up to the first team by manager Guy Lacombe for pre-season training, again to make up the numbers with Lacombe missing several players such as Diego Pérez, Nicolas Nkoulou, Park Chu-young, and Lukman Haruna, who had all participated in the 2010 FIFA World Cup.

 On 7 August 2010, Mendy made his professional debut in the club's opening league match against Lyon.
 He played the entire 90 minutes, receiving a yellow card in the second half.
-Mendy picked up his first ever red card on 19 August 2011 against Amiens SC, sent off at the 70th minute mark in a 1–1 draw.
+Mendy picked up his first ever red card on 19 August 2011 against Amiens, sent off at the 70th minute mark in a 1–1 draw.

 During the 2012–13 season, Mendy played a key role in Monaco's promotion back to Ligue 1.
 Despite the successful season, Mendy decided to leave Monaco at the end of the season after his contract expired.

 Nice

 Mendy was linked to teams such as Manchester United and Arsenal.
 Despite calling Manchester United his "dream club", Mendy rejected the move to the English side because he wanted to stay in France.
-After some positive talks with Nice's manager, Claude Puel, Mendy decided to join OGC Nice on a free transfer.
+After some positive talks with Nice's manager, Claude Puel, Mendy decided to join Nice on a free transfer.

-Mendy made his debut on 17 August 2013, in a 2–1 win against Stade Rennais.
+Mendy made his debut on 17 August 2013, in a 2–1 win against Rennes.
 After club captain Didier Digard left for Real Betis on a free transfer at the end of 2014–15 season, and new captain Mathieu Bodmer was injured, Mendy was named captain.

 Mendy made 110 appearances in three seasons for Nice and helped them to a fourth-place finish in Ligue 1 in 2015–16.
 He had the second highest number of passes behind Thiago Motta (2950), the most passes per game (78), and a passing accuracy of (92%), best of any player not a member of Paris Saint-Germain.